 And finally there’s the lily.
 You might not know that this flower has a double symbolism: femininity and love.
 Isn’t that the perfect summer combination?
 Peep surreptitiously from behind your sunglasses, sway your hips and keep smiling.
 It’s infectious, so who knows what this summer will bring…

-Don’t forget: the midsummer bouquet also features grasses, ears of corn and fabulous lady’s mantle.
+Don’t forget: the midsummer bouquet also features all the other ingredients listed above.
 Play with these additional ingredients to give that extra voluptuous midsummer effect.

 Thank you, midsummer bouquet!